 During this unprecedented time, many of us are experiencing different types of stress.
-One of the popular treatments at Advanced Sports Medicine is acupuncture.
-Acupuncture helps with a variety of conditions.
 At Advanced Sports Medicine & Physical Therapy, we use acupuncture to help with pain management and treatment, but also as a tool for minimizing stress and improving relaxation.
-Acupuncture is a safe, holistic and natural method for helping improve the circulation in the body.
+Acupuncture helps with a variety of conditions and it is a safe, holistic and natural method for helping improve the circulation in the body.
 Early this year, we held an “Acuyoga” workshop where we’ve teamed up with our fitness and wellness center for a special yoga and acupuncture session for the ultimate stress relief and relaxation experience.
 Stay tuned for our next session when our fitness center reopens.

 Wondering just what acupuncture is, and why it’s relevant for pain management and other conditions?
 Acupuncture is a time-honored tradition of putting very fine needles just under the surface of the skin at certain points around the body, called meridians.
 These meridians relate to other points inside the body, such as organs or tissues.
 Placing these needles helps improve circulation and oxygen flow to the area impacted by inflammation, which produces more of your body’s own painkillers and endorphins, sending a message to your brain on how it should perceive the pain.

 What Are the Benefits of Acupuncture?

 Acupuncture helps with a huge variety of conditions, including:

 - Anxiety and depression

 Does Acupuncture Hurt?

 No. At most, you may feel a small “zing” when the needle penetrates your skin, but the needles are too fine to cause actual pain.